severb/flowy/docs/swf/introduction.rst

 There is a lot more to learn about Amazon SWF.
 If you want to find out more about it the `Developer Guide`_ is a good place to start, especially the `Introduction`_ and `Basic Concepts`_.

-We're now ready to start the :doc:`tutorial` and get our hands dirty on some code.

 .. _Developer Guide: http://docs.aws.amazon.com/amazonswf/latest/developerguide/